qfeuilla/Fluid-engine/README.md

 So I have finished to implement my temporary algorithm for neighbor search. it takes 10 seconds for 500 000 particules without GPU and multithreading.
 I will try to decrease it to 10 ms for each time step, but i need to learn to use CUDA for that so I will focus on optimization later on.
 Now let's try to implement a fonction that compute the density rho

+### 14/03/2020

+I have done the computation for rho and for alpha, now I have to compute the external force : the gravity, the viscosity and the surface tension